DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 By administrative decision (in contrast to new legislation),

-(age 15 or below) will no longer be subject to immediate deportation
+(age 15 or below) were no longer subject to immediate deportation

 if they were less than 31 years old on June 15, 2012.

-They will not be prosecuted for the immigration violations of their
+They were not prosecuted for the immigration violations of their

-And, unless they have been convicted of serious crimes,
+And, unless they were convicted of serious crimes,

-they will be given temporary authorization to work in the USA.
+they were given temporary authorization to work in the USA.

-Such two-year authorizations might be renewed on a case-by-case basis.
+Such two-year authorizations were renewed on a case-by-case basis.

 This "deferred action for childhood arrivals" DACA

-And it will not automatically open a pathway to American citizenship.
+And it did not automatically open a pathway to American citizenship.

-Also, after the foreign nationals register with the U.S. government,
+Also, after the foreign nationals registered with the U.S. government,

-the months under this new status will not count as months 'out of
+the months under this new status did not count as months 'out of

 All further questions of legal residence and possible citizenship